JongyoonSong/K-StereoSet/README.md

 # K-StereoSet

-Translated and post-processed StereoSet (https://github.com/moinnadeem/StereoSet) for Korean language models.
+Social bias probing dataset for Korean language models which is translated and post-processed StereoSet (https://github.com/moinnadeem/StereoSet).